Mikhus/canvas-gauges/README.md

 # Generic info

-This is tiny implementation of gauge using pure JavaScript and HTML5 canvas.
+This is tiny implementation of highly configurable gauge using pure JavaScript and HTML5 canvas.
 No need to use any library.

 ## Why canvas gauge?